-The horse is my steed, Ulzana, who I use to get into some of the back coutry of northern Baja California.
-He is kept at Rancho La Bellota, a guest ranch near the Valle de Guadalupe wine country.
-The photo was taken by my wife, Robyn M. Garcia (RMG Photography).
+The steed is Ulzana, who he uses to get into some of the back coutry of northern Baja California.
+Ulzana is kept at Rancho La Bellota, a guest ranch near the Valle de Guadalupe wine country (www.bajarancho.com

 ).
 The photo was taken by his wife, Robyn M. Garcia (www.rmgphotosonline.com